General terms & conditions

 In these General Terms & Conditions of Sale (hereinafter referred to as ‘’GTCS’’) the following terms are understood to mean:

-Giving Europe: the private limited company Giving Europe B.V., domiciled in (4004 LM) Tiel, at Het Eek 1 (hereinafter referred to as: ‘’Giving Europe’’);
+Giving Europe: the private limited company Giving Europe B.V., domiciled in (4004 JA) Tiel, at Stephensonstraat 2 (hereinafter referred to as: ‘’Giving Europe’’);

 Principal: every natural or legal person, by order of whom Giving Europe delivers products and/or services, or with whom Giving Europe enters into an agreement or with whom Giving Europe is negotiating or in discussion about entering into an agreement;